Dogecoin and Shiba may already be in your investment watchlist. But which one has the better investment in 2022 and beyond?

 TradingBeasts has made a fairly realistic Dogecoin price prediction.
-According to its technical analysis, DOGE will continue the recover it started in June, with steady price increases over the summer leading to an average trading price of $0.42 by the end of the year.
-Moving into 2022, DOGE will continue this momentum, going into 2023 at a potential high of $0.63.
+According to its technical analysis, DOGE will end 2022 at $0.22.
+Moving into 2023, DOGE will continue this momentum, going into 2024 at a potential high of $0.30.

-Elsewhere, DigitalCoinPrice has been more optimistic with its DOGE forecast.
-It predicts that Dogecoin will reach $0.53 by the end of 2021 and continue climbing steadily over the coming years, eventually reaching parity with the US dollar in 2025.
+Elsewhere, DigitalCoinPrice has been a little less optimistic with its DOGE forecast.
+It predicts that Dogecoin will reach $0.18 by the end of 2022 and continue climbing steadily over the coming years, eventually reaching $0.40 in 2027.